Safe (Firefly)

-"Safe" is the fifth episode of the science fiction television series Firefly created by Joss Whedon.
+"Safe" is the fifth produced episode of the science fiction television series Firefly created by Joss Whedon.
+It premiered as the show's seventh episode on November 8, 2002 on Fox.

 Written by Drew Z. Greenberg, and directed by Michael Grossman, the episode originally aired on November 8, 2002.
 The episode sees Malcolm Reynolds forced to choose which crew members to save when one is gravely wounded and two others are kidnapped.
 Simon Tam finds an uneasy haven in a remote village, but River's uncanny perceptions jeopardize the Tams' temporary safety.

 The episode is the television debut of actor Zac Efron, who appears in flashback as the young Simon Tam.

 Plot

 The episode is interspersed with flashbacks, detailing Simon and River's lives before River's abduction: Simon studying to fulfill his family's expectations, River engaging in flights of imagination while correcting his textbooks, and their father encouraging Simon to become a "brilliant doctor".
-Simon's relationship with his parents begins to sour when River is sent to an elite, though secretive, academy.
-Simon does not hear from her in a while, then becomes concerned when she sends him a letter referring to events which never happened.
-Their parents are untroubled by River's letter, believing she is just playing games again.
-Simon believes it to be a coded message asking for help.
-When Simon gets arrested for trespassing while trying to find River, his father bails him out, but warns him that he will be disowned if he gets in trouble again.
+Simon's relationship with his parents begins to sour when River is sent to an elite but secretive academy.
+He does not hear from her for a while, then becomes concerned when she sends him a letter referring to events that never happened.
+Their parents are untroubled by River's letter, believing she is just playing games again, but Simon realizes it is a coded message asking for help.
+When he gets arrested for trespassing while trying to find River, his father bails him out, but warns him that he will be disowned if he gets in trouble again.

 In the present day, Simon continues to try and diagnose River's condition, while Mal demands that they stay out of the way while he conducts business.
 Upon arriving at the backwater colony of Jiangyin, Shepherd Book aids Mal and Jayne in unloading and penning their cattle and meeting with the Grange brothers, their disreputable buyers.
 Just as they come to an agreement on price, the local marshals arrive to arrest the brothers for murder, and Book is seriously wounded in the ensuing gunfight.

 Meanwhile, Simon and River join Inara and Kaylee in town as the women are shopping.
 Although Kaylee contemplates buying something nice for Simon, the doctor proceeds to insult her and her beloved Serenity with his complaints about their predicament, and the Tams are left to their own devices.
 Simon quickly discovers River has wandered off.
 She finds a maypole dance, and Simon watches his sister enjoy herself for a change.
 River's ecstatic dancing suddenly falters when Book is shot, but before Simon can react to his sister's distress, he is kidnapped by three shabbily-dressed men.
 River follows and is seized as well.